Skokoo/ImCurvin/README.md

 ImCurvin' is an open source web security auditing and penetration testing tool that automates the process of detecting environment misconfigurations, tracking exposed configuration blueprints, and probing backend infrastructures.
 It comes with a server friendly auditing engine designed to gracefully inspect target systems with a low impact approach that avoids crashing or disruption ("soft and gentle"), a broad range of custom time latency validation metrics to accurately pinpoint time based application flaw.

-Except for Defiance Mode, which acts as an aggressive, nonserver friendly engine executing time based operations.
-It achieves extreme parallel evasion strictly not through mass bandwidth flooding by synchronizing two asymmetric requests every 5 seconds across dynamic multi IP TOR rotations, automated UserAgent mutations, 6 stage layered obfuscation, and continuous HTTP header pollution, all of which are verified by a post scan Python validation engine to filter out network false positives.
-Despite traffic restrictions, the underlying database calculation load can still trigger extreme server CPU stress and temporary hardware latency.
+Except for Defiance Mode, which acts as an aggressive, non server friendly engine executing time based operations.
+It achieves extreme parallel evasion strictly not through mass bandwidth flooding or a hardware DDoS match, but by exploiting core database thread execution logic flaws synchronizing a targeted, scoped 40 payload matrix across two asymmetric requests every 5 seconds (paylpad might be updated).
+This includes dynamic multi IP TOR rotations, automated User Agent mutations, 6 stage layered obfuscation, and continuous HTTP header pollution, all verified by a post scan Python validation engine to filter out network false positives.
+Despite traffic restrictions and a fast execution window under 2 minutes, the underlying database calculation load can still trigger extreme server CPU stress and temporary hardware latency.

 This project was engineered and debugged entirely on a smartphone using Termux.
 My pc is...
 I cant describe it.

 # ScreenShot.
 You can catch a full breakdown of the interface, outputs, and more.
 Check out the [Screenshots Gallery](screenshoots/ScreenShots.md).